Zvirja/ReSharperPlugin.XUnitTestRunnerSpeedBooster/README.md

 # DISCONTINUED

 The fix for this issue has been already released by JetBrains team.
-I've just tested the latest R# 2017.1.3 and found that it the fix for the issue, so this plugin is not needed more.
+I've just tested the latest R# 2017.1.3 and found that it shouldn't suffer from the issue more.
+This plugin is no longer needed and can be unleashed :wink: :tada: :tada:

 ## DISCLAIMER
 __If you see any anomalies in test execution after this extension installation, please delete the extension before investigation.__